-Digital Health CRC’s research program continues to build strongly, with a substantial number of projects between our industry and university participants now finalised and approved for commencement.
+Digital Health CRC’s research program continues to build strongly, with a substantial number of projects with our industry and university participants now finalised and approved for commencement.

 Ten major digital health R&D projects are now being rolled out through our research program, with more anticipated to be signed off in the coming weeks and months.